 The stage direction (‘the trio sing “The More We Are Together” listlessly and untunefully’) makes clear the ironic use of this explicitly cheering and convivial song.
 Despite the concertina accompaniment and the ensemble singing of the three women they are not exactly in accord – neither with each other because they are always in competition, nor with the mood in the Hardcastle household at this point in the play, when Mrs Hardcastle weeps at the thought of Sally becoming Sam Gundy’s ‘housekeeper’ in his house in Wales, and very alarmingly fears that Mr Hardcastle may murder Sally when he hears.
 The three women try to persuade Mrs Hardcastle (each in their own style) that this is a good outcome for her daughter: Mrs Dorbell takes her usual view that acquiring some money is always good, however earned, Mrs Jike enjoys her gin and cannot see why Mrs Hardcastle won’t take a nip too, and Mrs Bull gives her more thoughtful (if hard to take) view that getting away from Hanky Park after Larry’s death will do Sally good and no harm, and that if she stayed she might become suicidal.
 In the context, Irving King’s very jolly and life-affirming song seems brilliantly unsuitable, but presumably instantly regained audience attention after the scene break, and created an immediate sense of tragi-comic discord and irony.

-It is notable, though, that the film did not find either of these two songs necessary, and nor I think did the BBC radio adaptations.
-Nevertheless, they were part of the original Manchester and Garrick performances which ran into their hundreds, and according to Greenwood were seen by some three million people by 1940 (in his letter to the Manchester Guardian, 26 February 1940).
-I think both songs, and the hymn, have a clear dramatic value in their scenes, especially as no doubt uniquely performed in a melancholy/hilarious style by Mrs Dorbell, Mrs Jike and Mrs Bull, and hope that this reconstruction of the songs and their potential effects might be taken into account by anyone reading or studying the play, and would encourage their exploration in performance by anyone working on a contemporary production of the play of Love on the Dole.
+It is notable, though, that the film did not find any of these two songs necessary, nor the hymns nor the bridal march nor in any scene the concertina, and nor I think did the BBC radio adaptations.
+Nevertheless, they were part of the original Manchester and Garrick performances which ran into their hundreds, and which according to Greenwood were seen by some three million people by 1940 (in his letter to the Manchester Guardian, 26 February 1940).
+I have found only one review of the play of Love on the Dole which makes any reference to music being included in the performance, and that is to a piano accompaniment in an amateur production by the Talbot Thespian players: ‘Effective musical accompaniment was arranged by Mr. Gwilym H. Thomas.
+A.R.C.M., M.R.S.T. and Madame Ethel Thomas as pianist’ (Neath Guardian, 22 April 1938, p.2).
+The relation of this to the printed stage directions is not spelled out – ‘arranged’ might or might not imply that existing music was adapted for piano or paiano accompaniment.
+However, I think both songs, and the hymn and the bit of bridal march, have a clear dramatic value in their scenes, especially as no doubt uniquely performed in a melancholy/hilarious/ironic style by Mrs Dorbell, Mrs Jike and Mrs Bull.
+I hope that this reconstruction of the songs and music and their potential effects might be taken into account by anyone reading or studying the play, and would very much encourage their exploration in performance by anyone working on a contemporary production of the play of Love on the Dole.

 A Brief Coda on the Film